davegallant/site/content/blog/using-home-assistant-and-grafana-to-monitor-radon/index.md

 ## Conclusion

 It is reassuring to be able to monitor radon levels in my home and receive alerts if they exceed safe thresholds.
 The integration with Home Assistant, InfluxDB, and Grafana allows me to have a comprehensive view of the radon levels over time, and I can easily share this dashboard with family members.
-The metrics are still coming in, and seeing data over 90 days will provide more accurate long-term averages to act on.
+The metrics are still coming in, so seeing the data over 90 days will provide more accurate long-term averages that can be used to act on.